NikiforovAll/nikiforovall.github.io/_posts/2024-03-30-aspire-cap.md

     A->>DB: Transaction
     Note right of DB: Transaction is committed DB-->>A: Acknowledgement
-    Note left of A: A crashes after transaction is committed but before message is delivered
+    Note left of A: 💥A crashes before message is delivered
     A--xMB: Message crash
     Note right of MB: Message delivery fails due to A's crash
 </div>